kelceydamage/raspi-rtl/README.md

 # init the envelope
 envelope.pack(1)

+# with a custom client you can pass a local numpy array, instead
+# of loading one off the disk.
+This is useful when processing sensor
+# or other streaming data.
+envelope.setContents(nparray)

 # Stash the schema wo the worker nodes can access it.
 We use the
 # envelopes ID since it is a UUID and unique, we also encode the